 This is a question we often get asked, though unfortunately you “can’t have your cake and eat it”.
 We recognise that when you have your annual meeting with your Accountant, part of the chat you will have is around how to minimise your tax liability.
 For getting a mortgage, the opposite is more the way to go.
 If you declare more income, you can claim a bigger mortgage.

 The deposit required for self-employed mortgage applicants does not differ from that of regular employees.
 Usually this means the required deposit is around 5%.
 If you only have one year’s Accounts though, you could be required to put down a bit more.

 You might be surprised to learn there are a lot of mortgage options available for contractors.
 Nowadays more and more people are working from short term contracts.

 If you are able to show the lender that you have a good track record, then they may consider taking your “daily rate” rather than your net profit.
 The handy thing about being a Contractor though, is that if putting you through the process as Self Employed works out better, they will roll with that instead.

 The Lender will also want to know how long is remaining on your current contract.
 A consistent contract length will give the lender the utmost confidence that you can fulfil your repayments.
 It could be possible to get a mortgage even if this is the first contract you have had depending on the circumstances around your current situation.

 Unfortunately, “self-certification” mortgages were widely abused in years gone by and as such they are likely never coming back.
 There is no doubt that getting mortgage as a sole trader, partner or Company Director can understandably be a more difficult process than it would be for someone regularly employed.

-Getting a self-employed mortgage can take a lot of future planning.
+Getting a self employed mortgage in Liverpool can take a lot of future planning.
 At times, if an applicant has not earned enough in the past, we are able to make a prediction about how much they can borrow based on a projection for the following year.
-Those Accounts though, would have to have been submitted to the Revenue before the mortgage application was submitted.
+Those accounts though, would have to have been submitted to the Revenue before the mortgage application was submitted.